What Does Machine Learning & Artificial Intelligence Mean For SEO?

 - Imagine Captioning – They’ve trained a neural network to recognize images very well by feeding it good examples.
 The image is the input and the caption is the output, and the more images they feed it, the better the captions become.

-Google has also given us access to their Prediction API.
+Google has also given us access to its Prediction API.
 The Prediction API provides pattern-matching and machine learning capabilities.
 Given a set of data examples to train against, you can create applications that can perform the following tasks:

 - Given a user’s past viewing habits, predict what other movies or products a user might like.